-Opinion | Ranked-choice voting works.
-Get used to it.
+Opinion | Get used to ranked-choice voting.
+It works.

 But one innovation went smoothly: ranked-choice voting, an increasingly popular election method in which, rather than picking one candidate from the ballot, voters rank them in order of preference.
 The candidate who gets the fewest votes is eliminated, and the ballots of his or her supporters are then redistributed among the contenders who were their second choices, and the process is repeated until someone wins by topping 50 percent.

 New York City will be using the same procedure for the first time this year in its local elections, which will be the biggest-ever test of the concept.
 That it might already be making Gotham’s famously brutal politics a tad less negative is evidenced by the fact that leading mayoral contender Andrew Yang has announced that his rival Kathryn Garcia would be his own second choice if he doesn’t win.
-Some progressive political organizations, such as the Working Families Party, are also announcing their first-, second- and third-choices in their endorsements for the June 22 Democratic primary, rather than backing a single contender.
+Some progressive political organizations, such as the Working Families Party, are also announcing their first, second and third choices in their endorsements for the June 22 Democratic primary, rather than backing a single contender.

 For Virginia Republicans, the process of elimination in a seven-candidate gubernatorial field required six rounds of ballot counting and produced GOP nominee Glenn Youngkin, a former private-equity executive and political newcomer.
 He has embraced Trump and the lies the former president told about the 2020 election but was less bombastic about it than some of his rivals.
 No one would be surprised if Youngkin grew more moderate in his tone going into the general election, if only because no Republican has been elected to statewide office in Virginia since 2009.